 previously obtained in writing.

-3) The Executive Committee shall notify the member in
+- The Board of Trustees shall notify the member in

 writing of its intent to act on a grievance at least 30 days prior to its

 writing to the Board of Trustees and/or attend the meeting in person.
 The member shall be offered reasonable

 adverse action is taken, the member may make a final appeal to the next annual

 - UUMA members shall have full access and full freedom

 and right to respond to all evidence cited against them.
 In addition, they always have the right and